inductiva/inductiva/docs-sources/cans/setup-test.md

 Estimated computation cost (US$): 0.000057 US$
 ```

 If the task status shows **Success**, congratulations!
-You've successfully run an AMR-Wind simulation.
+You've successfully run an CaNS simulation.

 This simple example tested your installation on a small machine with just 4 virtual CPUs.
 Inductiva offers far more powerful options to supercharge your simulations.